jamesalonzoAI2C/my_100DoC/100-Days-of_Code/0.12 Beginner Scope and NameSpace/Number Guessing Game.md

 > - If they run out of turns, provide feedback to the player.
 > - Include two different difficulty levels (e.g., 10 guesses in easy mode, only 5 guesses in hard mode).

+## Differences

+- I like how Angela imported 'randint' from random.
+It allowed for the variable answer to just be set as answer = randint(1, 100) instead of calling random.randint(1,100).
+I did not know that was possible.
+- Angela set GLOBAL_VARIABLES for the amount of turns.
+I tried setting global variables but could not figure it out.
+- she set numerous functions and then called the functions with in the game.
+I took a longer apporach and made an entire easy game and a hard game.
+It was simple for me becuase i only needed to create one game and just set the number of turns differently for the other.
+- i like how she manipulated the code for the set_diffculty vairbale and the way turns was updated.
+- to exit the game function, Angela simnply "RETURN" when the turns was 0.
+I created a flag.
+She's too good.

 ## ***My Solution***
 ```python
 from art import logo